Quantization of classical spectral curves via topological recursion: Introduction

-When the spectral curve does not have vanishing genus, it is expected that the wave function cannot be such a simple formal series anymore but rather a formal trans-series in $\hbar$ \cite{Eynard_2009,EMhol} involving so-called non-perturbative corrections.
+When the spectral curve does not have vanishing genus, it is expected that the wave function cannot be such a simple formal series anymore but rather a formal trans-series in $\hbar$ \cite{Eynard_2009,EMhol} involving so-called non-perturbative corrections as explained in Section~\ref{6.2}.
 This makes its study as well as the proof of the existence of a quantum curve annihilating it much more involved.
-For possible applications to the computation of knot invariants \cite{BEInt,DijkFuji,DijkFujiMana,Gukov05,MM01,NZ85}, it is absolutely necessary to be able to address this issue.
+However understanding this higher genus context is fundamental for some of the most important applications of this quantization procedure.
+For example, it is conjectured that the asymptotics of the wave functions obtained by quantization of the A-polynomial associated to a knot recover some of its invariants \cite{BEInt,DijkFuji,DijkFujiMana,Gukov05,MM01,NZ85}.
+In general, such an A-polynomial defines a spectral curve of non-vanishing genus and addressing the issue of its quantization is absolutely necessary.
 A first step in this direction has been achieved by K. Iwaki who proved in \cite{Iwaki-P1} that one can quantize an elliptic curve of the form $y^2 = \lambda^3 + t \lambda +c$, obtaining on the way a two-parameter trans-series solution to the Painlev\'e 1 equation.
 This result was then generalized to any hyper-elliptic curve by the authors in \cite{EGF19,MO19_hyper}, including the computation of similar two-parameter solutions to the six classical Painlev\'e equations.